khanhne1304/my-guitar-server/README.md

 - Returns AI regression + classification scores and, if `saveResult=true`, persists them to MongoDB (`AiPracticeResult` collection).

+2. `POST /api/ai/practice/upload` (requires auth, multipart/form-data)

+- Uploads an audio file, extracts features, and returns AI scores.
+- File is uploaded to Cloudinary and stored in the `ai-audio` folder.
+- Request body should include:
+  - `audio`: Audio file (multipart/form-data)
+  - `lessonId`, `lessonTitle`, `level`, `bpm`, `targetBpm`, `practiceDuration` (optional)
+  - `saveResult`: Boolean to save the result to database
+- Returns Cloudinary URL and public ID along with features and scores.

-2. `GET /api/ai/practice/history?limit=20&lessonId=legato-01` (requires auth)
+3. `GET /api/ai/practice/history?limit=20&lessonId=legato-01` (requires auth)

 - Returns the latest saved sessions plus aggregate stats (session count, average / best `overall_score`).

-Both endpoints are protected with the existing `protect` middleware so they use the logged-in user ID to enrich metadata and store history.
+All endpoints are protected with the existing `protect` middleware so they use the logged-in user ID to enrich metadata and store history.